bodkan/admixr/vignettes/tutorial.md

 The last ADMIXTOOLS method implemented in `admixr` is qpAdm.
 Unfortunately, it is also one that is the most complex and has not been properly described and peer-reviewed yet.
 Nevertheless, it seems to have lot of power to disentangle complex admixture scenarios, and so we included it in our package as well.

-Very briefly, qpAdm can be used to estimate admixture proportions coming from a series of $N$ source *ancestral* populations, assuming we have reference populations that form clades with those *source* populations and are closer to them than to any of the specified *outgroup* populations.
+Very briefly, qpAdm can be used to estimate admixture proportions coming from a series of $N$ source *ancestral* populations, assuming we have reference populations that form clades with those *source* populations that are closer to them than to any of the specified *outgroup* populations.

-Formally, if the Test population has ancestry coming from $N$ ancestral source populations, with Reference populations being closer to them than are outgroup populations $O_i$, we can write:
+Formally, if a Test population has ancestry coming from $N$ ancestral source populations, with Reference populations being closer to them than are outgroup populations $O_i$, we can write: